QD25565/mcp-ai-foundation/docs/notebook.md

 ## Migration

-v2.5.1 automatically migrates from earlier versions:
+v2.6.0 automatically migrates from earlier versions:
-- Adds pinned and tags columns if missing
-- Generates summaries for existing notes
+- No schema changes from v2.5
 - Preserves all existing data
+- Behavior changes are backwards compatible